nrepl/piggieback/README.md

 (`cemerick.piggieback/cljs-repl`) that lifts a ClojureScript REPL on top of any nREPL session, while accepting all the same options as `cljs.repl/repl`.

-## Installation
+## "Installation"

 Piggieback is available in Maven Central.
 Add this `:dependency` to your Leiningen `project.clj`:

 ```clojure
 [com.cemerick/piggieback "0.0.5"]